ranaarbaz5050-ship-it/puzzle-game/README.md

 ## tag me!

-if you try this i would genuinely love to see your photobooth strip. tag me **@aiwithunnati** — have fun with it!
+if you try this i would genuinely love to see your photobooth strip. tag me **@Rana Arbaz** — have fun with it!

 ---